-The good news was that Orlando City finally scored a goal from open play.
+The good news is that Orlando City finally scored a goal from open play.
 The bad news is that the Lions finally conceded a goal on the season as they left Audi Field with a 1-1 draw against D.C.
 United.
-Rookie Duncan McGuire put Orlando City (1-0-2, 5 points) on the board in the second half but an inch-perfect shot by Chris Durkin enabled United (1-1-1, 4 points) to claim a point.
+Rookie Duncan McGuire put Orlando City (1-0-2, 5 points) on the board in the second half, but an inch-perfect shot by Chris Durkin enabled United (1-1-1, 4 points) to claim a point.

 “In the first half today, we didn’t look like us,” Orlando City Head Coach Oscar Pareja said after the match.
 “I don’t blame the players.
 I just think that they did great trying to adjust.
 The intensity was good.
 We would like to play much better, obviously, but they’re always good (in terms of intensity and discipline).”

 Pareja rotated his squad from Tuesday night’s match in Mexico.
 Pedro Gallese again started in goal but his defense was a three/five depending on whether Orlando had the ball or not.
 Rookie Abdi Salim, Rodrigo Schlegel, and Kyle Smith got the start, with Rafael Santos getting his first start at left wingback and Ivan Angulo playing wide right, with Wilder Cartagena and Mauricio Pereyra in central midfield.
 The attacking line featured Dagur Dan Thorhallsson and Facundo Torres on the wings underneath McGuire, who got his first start up top.

 As has been the case throughout this young season, the Lions provided little to no danger in the attack in the opening half, while Gallese bailed the team out multiple times to keep the game scoreless through the first 45 minutes.